mk-fg/fgtk/README.rst

 using all proper IDs and such, which is still like 3-4 complicated json-parsing requests, hence the need for a proper script to do it.

+exec.c
+^^^^^^

+5-liner C binary to execvp() whatever was passed to it as arguments.

+Can be used to act as an unique wrapper for AppArmor profiles bound to executable path, or whatever trivial suid-root hacks.

 License (WTFPL)